-First Offense: Cell phone or personal electronic device is confiscated and placed in the school office until the end of the school day.
+First Offense: Cell phone or personal electronic device is confiscated by staff and placed in the school office until the end of the school day.
 Student is given a disciplinary warning.
-Student may pick up the phone at the end of the school day.
+The student may pick up the phone at the end of the school day.

-Second Offense: Cell phone or personal electronic device is confiscated by staff person and placed in the office until the end of the school day.
-Student may pick up their phone or personal electronic device with permission of their parent/guardian.
-Student will receive recess detention.
+Second Offense: Cell phone or personal electronic device is confiscated by a staff person and placed in the office until the end of the school day.
+Student may pick up their phone or personal electronic device with permission from their parent/guardian.
+Student will receive lunch detention for second tech violation.

 Third Offense: Cell phone or personal electronic device is confiscated and placed in the office until a parent/guardian picks up the phone (NO EXCEPTIONS).
-Parent/Guardian must pick up phone at the end of the school day, or it will be kept until the next school day.
+Parent/Guardian must pick up phone at the end of the school day by 3:30 PM, or it will be kept until the next school day.
 Student will receive lunch detention.
 Upon return, should the student bring a cell phone to school, it must be checked into the office each day.

-After the Third Offense: Student loses the privilege to carry their phone at school, and further disciplinary action will be taken (NO EXCEPTIONS).
-Should the student continue to carry their phone after losing the privilege, he/she will have additional disciplinary action.
+After the Third Offense: Student loses the privilege of having their phone at school, and further disciplinary action will be taken (NO EXCEPTIONS).
+Should the student continue to have their phone on school campus after losing the privilege, he/she will have additional disciplinary action.